How Does Online TEFL Certification Work? What to Expect and FAQsBy Betsy Ramser Jaime

 Are online TEFL/TESOL courses legitimate?

-Not all TEFL courses are the same, and when choosing a program, you want to make sure that the course you choose is accredited by a reputable organization.
+Not all TEFL courses are the same, and when choosing the best tefl certification, you want to make sure that the course is accredited by a reputable organization.
 For example, Bridge courses are accredited by both the Accrediting Council for Continuing Education and Training (ACCET) and Aqueduto, the Association for Quality Education and Training Online.
 Learn more about the accreditation of Bridge courses.

 Bridge courses have also been recommended for undergraduate and graduate-level college credit by the American Council on Education’s College Credit Recommendation Service (ACE CREDIT).
 More on this below.